The Need for Roots: Uprootedness in the Countryside

-A peasant's requirements include a strong need to own land, which is important for them to feel rooted.
-Boredom can be a problem as many peasants do the same work throughout their lives, starting from about age 14.
+Weil claims a peasant's requirements include a strong need to own land, which is important for them to feel rooted.
+Weil worries that boredom may harm many peasants do the same work throughout their lives, starting from about age 14.
 Weil suggests a tradition should be established for peasant youths take a few months out for travel in their late teens, similar to the tour de France that used to exist for apprentice artisans.
 Those who desire it should also be able to return to education for a year or two.